browserengineering/book/book/scripts.md

 - and attaching event listeners so that scripts can respond to page events.

 A web page can now add functionality via a clever script, instead of waiting for a browser developer to add it into the browser itself.
-And as a side-benefit, a web page can now earn the lofty title of "web application".
+And as a side benefit, a web page can now earn the lofty title of "web application".

 ::: {.web-only}